opsone-ch/documentation/www/services/caching.md

 By default, Varnish will listen on the eth1 interface.
 If Varnish has to bind to other addresses, use the `address` and `address6` parameter to specify them.

+### port/port6

+By default, Varnish will listen on port 80.
+If Varnish has to bind to another port, use the `port` and `port6` parameter to specify them.

 ### vcl_type

 With `vcl_type`, you choose a tempalte which is used by Varnish as default VCL configuration.
 By now, the following types are available: